edgio-docs/edgio-docs/guides/open_edge/index.md

 ## Service Provider Traffic Report
 The Service Provider Traffic Report provides metrics and trends that allow service providers to
-- Identify, isolate, and resolve performance-related issues to maintain a superior end-user experience and potential revenue share from Edgio.
+- Identify, isolate, and resolve performance-related issues to maintain a superior end-user experience and potential revenue share from {{ COMPANY_NAME }}.
-- Proactively identify potential issues and take corrective actions or escalate to Edgio Operations for further troubleshooting from a software perspective.
+- Proactively identify potential issues and take corrective actions or escalate to {{ COMPANY_NAME }} Operations for further troubleshooting from a software perspective.

 To access the report after logging into Control:
 1. Hover the mouse pointer over the left navigation menu.